Parimatch1/SV-Guides-Revamped/Training Guidelines.md

 `If the Host is doing this section, say the following:`
 * **Co-Host:** The Host will now take over for this section.

+**Speaker:**
-**Speaker:** We are now moving onto the accuracy phase!
+We are now moving onto the accuracy phase!
 In this section, we will evaluate your precision, aiming skills, listening abilities, and overall accuracy.

-**Speaker:** Your task here is simple, you will be brought one by one into our accuracy testing room.
+Your task here is simple, you will be brought one by one into our accuracy testing room.

-**Speaker:** From there, you will stand on the red-instructional line and wait for instruction to shoot the targets.
+From there, you will stand on the red-instructional line and wait for instruction to shoot the targets.

-**Speaker:** You are only allowed to use a Glock 17 for this section.
+You are only allowed to use a Glock 17 for this section.
 If you do not have a Glock 17 please let us know with PTS.

-**Speaker:** Once your turn is complete go STS by the window.
+Once your turn is complete go STS by the window.
 PTS will be inactive after your turn.

-**Speaker:** Understood?
+Understood?
 Yes/No, [Rank].

-**Speaker:** Let's begin!
+Let's begin!

 > `[Call up attendees into the accuracy room one by one.
 Give cadets a glock from pickpocketing if needed or use the "give" command.]`
 > `[15+ targets must be hit in order to pass the accuracy phase]`